Combined sewer overflow status

-This map gives the most current information on recent overflows.
 During heavy rains, pipes that carry sewage and stormwater together can overflow through relief points called combined sewer overflows (CSOs).
-This information is provided to allow people to make informed decisions about using our local waters.
-It is the most current information available.
-It has not yet been reviewed for accuracy.
-People can review confirmed data in monthly and annual reports that King County and Seattle submit to the Washington State Department of Ecology.
+This map gives the most current information on recent CSOs to allow people to make informed decisions about using our local waters.